cbenzmueller/LogiKEy/README.md

 # LogiKEy
-LogiKEy Workbench: Flexible, Pluralistic Foundations for Legal and Ethical Reasoning, Metaphysics and Maths
+LogiKEy Workbench (dataset of formalized knowledge): Flexible, Pluralistic Foundations for Legal and Ethical Reasoning, Metaphysics and Maths

 For further information on LogiKEy see the
 - related [scientific article](https://arxiv.org/abs/1903.10187) submitted to (final revision) "Artificial Intelligence", and the